frasansa/VID2OMOP/README.md

 2. Create a PostgreSQL database.

+3. Create a schema: "vid_consign".

-3. Run the .sql instructions.
+4. Run the .sql instructions.

 ## License